 - Engineers not responding fast enough to issues with the node leading to the node being penalised for misbehaving.

 - Loss of keys to the wallet that bonded the node.

 - Theft by Engineers maintaining the node.

-Over the last few months there have been several Thorchain bugs and vulnerabilities found so items 1 and 2 should not be underestimated.
-The Thorchain project appears to be in early stages and does not have a large number of maintainers so we expect more issues to be encountered in the future.
+Over the last few months, there have been several Thorchain bugs and vulnerabilities found so items 1 and 2 should not be underestimated.
+The Thorchain project appears to be in the early stages and does not have a large number of maintainers so we expect more issues to be encountered in the future.

 Sloppy engineering practices

-We have seen signs of sloppy engineering practices by the Thorchain developers that impact node operators and also raise concerns about the long term future of the project.
+We have seen signs of sloppy engineering practices by the Thorchain developers that impact node operators and also raise concerns about the long-term future of the project.
 Here are some of the issues we’ve observed:

 - The commit messages are uninformative which makes it difficult for someone reading the git history to figure out why changes were made.